-Manual setting is a traditional graphic equalizer.
+A manual setting is a traditional graphic equalizer.
 Although it does not use MultEQ XT filters, the “base curve” measured during the Auto Setup process can copy to the Graphic EQ, where you can then adjust to your preferences.

 Audyssey MultEQ Xt32

-This room correction variant offers sound correction for multiple seating positions up to six different places.
+This room correction variant offers sound correction for multiple seating positions in up to six different places.
 In addition, the Audyssey MultEQ XT32 allows a receiver to create independent equalization for two subwoofers to provide smooth bass response over a large portion of a living room.